Border Radio

 Border Radio is a 1987 independent film directed by Allison Anders, Dean Lent and Kurt Voss.

 Summary

-A document of the last days West Coast punk rock, the story follows two musicians and a roadie who haven't been paid rob money from a club and one flees to Mexico leaving his wife and daughter behind.
+A document of the last days of West Coast punk rock, the story follows two musicians and a roadie who haven't been paid and decide to rob money from a club.
+One of the men flees to Mexico, leaving his wife and daughter behind.

 Production

-The trio met while making Wim Wenders' 1984 film Paris Texas and drafted a number of 80s celebrities like Wenders Daryl Hannah for financial support but most of it came from character actor (and family friend of Voss) Vic Tayback.
+The trio met while making Wim Wenders' 1984 film Paris, Texas and drafted a number of celebrities like Wenders and Daryl Hannah for financial support.
+Most of the funding came from character actor (and family friend of Voss) Vic Tayback.

 Soundtrack

 The film features music from cowpunk bands and artists, including the Flesh Eaters, Green on Red, John Doe, the Divine Horsemen, X, and the Blasters.